haugene/docker-transmission-openvpn/docs/config-options.md

 docker secrets are available to define OPENVPN_USER and OPENVPN_PASSWORD.
 * remove OPENVPN_USERNAME, OPENVPN_PASSWORD from environment.
-* write your credentials in two files: openvpn_user and openvpn_pass
+* write your credentials in one file: openvpn_creds
 * add to your compose yaml:

 ```yaml